First order phase transitions within Weyl type of materials at low temperatures: Numerical Results

 \section{Numerical Results}

 Let us start by recalling that, in $(2+1)$-dimensions, chiral symmetry breaking only occurs when the GN coupling is negative\footnote{An exception occurs when a magnetic field is present, see, e.g., Ref.~\cite{Kneur:2013cva} and references therein.}.
-Therefore, for numerical purposes, it is convenient to replace $\lambda \to - |\lambda|$ while defining the scale $\Lambda = \pi \xi_x \xi_y v_F/|\lambda|$.
-For numerical convenience most quantities will be presented in units of $\Lambda$ which, as we shall demonstrate, corresponds to the gap energy predicted by the LN approximation at $T=\mu=0$.
+Therefore, for numerical purposes, it is convenient to replace $\lambda \to - |\lambda|$ while defining the energy scale $\Lambda = \pi \xi_x \xi_y v_F/|\lambda|$ (not to be confused with a sharp momentum cut-off). {}For numerical convenience most quantities will be presented in units of $\Lambda$ which, as we shall demonstrate, corresponds to the gap energy predicted by the LN approximation at $T=\mu=0$.
 We are now in position to investigate the possible transition patterns associated with the four most representative regions of the phase diagram.